floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

 feature set - and once we're there, what's even the point of a common 'standard API'?
-IMHO Vulkan should just be honest and mark API features with a GPU vendor 'nutrition score' - there's a shitton of 'best practices' posts by GPU vendors which describe the best Vulkan code paths on a specific GPU architecture, but this should really be centralized in the specification.
-And even if the result is a handful completely different sub-APIs for resource binding, so be it - at least then it would be easier to pick one instead of having to rely on hear-say which extensions or API features provide the best performnace on a specific GPU architecture.
+IMHO Vulkan should just be honest and mark API features with a GPU vendor 'nutrition score' - there's a shitton of 'best practices' posts by GPU vendors which describe the best Vulkan code paths on their specific GPU architecture, but this should really be centralized in the specification.
+And even if the result is a handful completely different sub-APIs for resource binding, so be it - at least then it would be easier to pick one instead of having to rely on hear-say which extensions or API features provide the best performance on a specific GPU architecture but are a bad choice on another specific GPU architecture.

 I think all of the above is a 'Khronos organization syndrome', and in hindsight it was foolish to expect that an OpenGL successor could somehow escape the same fate as OpenGL.
-OpenGL didn't start as a bad 3D API, it only become one after decades of slow and deliberate work of the Khronos group ;)
+OpenGL didn't start as a bad 3D API, it only became one after decades of deliberate work of the Khronos group ;)

 There *are* some notable improvements over OpenGL though: everything is better documented, the official sample code is in much better shape, and the